teher0094/Active-Directory-/README.md

 - In the picture above is an example of the IT OU, the group inside called Helpdesk and the members of that group.
 - The users and groups were created using the "Create new user" and "Create new group" buttons.
-- User accounts were created with a temporary password and the option for the users to change password at their next log in was left checked.
+- User accounts were created with a temporary password and the option for the users to change their password at the next log in was left checked.

 ## Shared Folder Access Configuration